projectshift/shift-boiler/docs/config.md

 SECRET_KEY = os.getenv('APP_SECRET_KEY')
 ```

-The secret key is used it various places including recaptcha, password hashing and sessions encryption.
+The secret key is used in various places including recaptcha, password hashing and sessions encryption.
 It should be kept secret and be environment specific.
 For that reason it was put in the `.env` file.
 The default project skeleton will initialize this for you with a random value.

 #### Testing/debug features disabled by default